 The indigenous Innu named the place Totouskak (bosom), probably because of the two round and sandy hills on the west side of the settlement.
 Though situated in Innu territory, it was also frequented by Micmac (First Nations indigenous people) in the 16th century's 2nd half.

-- Tadoussac was visited by Europeans for the first time in 1535 and was founded in 1600 when Canada's first trading post was formed there, in addition to the permanent settlement being placed in the area that Grand Hotel is situated today.
+Tadoussac was discovered by the Europeans in 1535.
+The town was founded in 1600 when Canada's first trading post was formed here, in addition to the permanent settlement (in the area of current Grand Hotel).

-- The cold, fresh water from Saguenay River and the warmer, salty water of St Lawrence, meet to create diverse marine environment.
-The rivers support abundance of krill, making the region attractive to whales.
+The cold freshwater of Saguenay River and warmer, salty water of St Lawrence River meet here and create a diverse marine ecosystem.
+The rivers support an abundance of krill, making the region attractive to whales.